 An Introduction to ENL

 All complex economies are guided by an economic logic that determines the economy’s main outcomes.
 These outcomes include the types and quantities of its outputs, the associated flows of resources and wastes, the resulting habitat destruction, and the population level.
-Capitalism is guided an economic logic that tends to rapidly increase the economy’s output rate.
+Capitalism is guided by an economic logic that tends to rapidly increase the economy’s output rate.
 This logic is based on two powerful incentives: profit maximization by firms and the consumption desires of a manipulated populace.
-Because the result is ecocidal expansion, I have developed a contractionary alternative called the Economics of Needs and Limits, or ENL.
+Because the result is ecocidal expansion, I have developed a sustainable alternative called the Economics of Needs and Limits, or ENL.

 ENL is an analytical framework based on the following ethical principle: all human beings, present and future, are of high and equal worth.
 The assertion that all human beings are of high worth implies that their well-being should be maximized.
 The assertion that they are of equal worth implies that the economy should be equitable.
 And the fact that these assertions apply to both present and future humankind implies that the biosphere should be protected for the well-being of our descendants.
 These three implications – maximum well-being, economic equity, and environmental sustainability – are collectively called sustainable well-being.
-This is the goal of a contractionary economy, which is intended to supersede today’s capitalist economies.
+This is the goal of an ENL-guided economy, which is intended to supersede today’s capitalist economies.

 ENL is an independent framework that permits analysts to establish rational economic objectives based on the goal of sustainable well-being.
 It is independent in the sense that it is rooted in the core realities of humankind and nature, and therefore has no ties to a specific economic system such as capitalism.
 If a similar framework had been developed earlier in history, it could have guided human economies for hundreds or even thousands of years.